Have a Bubble Blast with Kids While Stuck at Home

 - a glass or metal bowl

 Double the bubbles with STEAM Powered Family’s Bubble Gum Bath Bombs.

 Bubbles are the perfect opportunity to explore scientific concepts.
-Steve Spangler Science walks you through several experiments and explains the science behind the amazing bubbles.
+Steve Spangler Science walks you through making bubbles with dry ice.
 Create a bubble inside a bubble, make a giant bubble, create snake bubbles, bounce bubbles and turn a bubble into a square.

 Turn bubbles into art with bubble painting.
 You’ll need:

 - colored bubbles, which you can make yourself or add food coloring to a store-bought container

 - paper or card stock

 Store different colored bubbles in different containers.
 The more food coloring you use, the brighter the colors will appear.
 Blow the bubbles onto the paper with straws, instead of using wands.
 See full instructions at Living Well Mom.

 Foamy and Slimy Bubbles